 Craig & I decided (well I decided!) mid last year, that the weather in Melbourne is too unpredictable for a nice warm holiday for the Christmas/ New Year break.
 We have spent plenty of New Years Eve’s shivering on the Great Ocean Road so this year we decided we would hit the road for the all Australian road trip!!
 I can feel some of you cringing with the thought of an east coast road trip from Melbourne to the Gold Coast with three young kids!
 Not only did we do a road trip but we also camped, to save money, that we could spend on giving the kids some awesome experiences, more about that later.
 So Boxing Day 2013 we head off for the first leg to Sydney.
 With the car packed to the rafters and the house marginally tidy, after having Christmas Day at our house, we were all really excited to be heading north.
 We arrived in Sydney at 7pm to stay a night with my uncle & catch up with my cousins.
 Bright & early the next morning the road trip continued to Port Macquarie.
+Planning for a road trip within Australia will need careful consideration, the pure size of the country and distances covered makes it different to many other road trips.

 We stopped for 6 nights at the Big 4 Sundowner Breakwall Holiday Park on the foreshore at Port Macquarie.
 We had booked the last site and whilst it was unpowered & tucked in down the very back of the park, it actually turned out to be fantastic.
 We met a lovely group of friends from Sydney & once the kids were in bed we got to join their group of a few drinks.
 One of the couples in the group had two kids similar to our kids ages, they made friends & kept each other amused.
 The holiday park has a swimming pool, tennis courts and plenty of walking paths into town.
 Its a lovely walk along the Breakwall & there always seemed plenty of people around.